CapsAdmin/NattLua/README.md

 ]]
 ```

-The ref keyword here means that the `cfg` variable would be passed in as is.
-In this context it's a bit similar to a generics function in other languages.
-If we instead wrote `: string` the output would be `{ string = string }`
+The ref keyword here means that the `cfg` variable would be passed in as a type reference.
+In this context it's similar to how type arguments in a generic function is passed to teh function itself.
+If we removed the ref keyword, the output of the function would be inferred to `{ string = string }`

 We can also enforce the output type by writing `parse(str: ref string): {[string] = string}`, but if you don't it will be inferred.